IB Economics The Evolution of Money

 Cryptocurrencies like Bitcoin are appealing for two main reasons:

-2. No government controls them, which is attractive if you live somewhere with a central bank that prints money like it's going out of fashion
+No government controls them, which is attractive if you live somewhere with a central bank that prints money 24x7

-Even more mental is the Shiba Inu coin, created as a joke based on a dog meme.
+Even more difficult to believe is the Shiba Inu coin, created as a joke based on a dog meme.
 If you'd bought £100 worth in January 2021, it would've been worth £33 MILLION by December.
-But here's the catch - when something increases in value that quickly, no one actually uses it to buy stuff.
+But when something increases in value that quickly, no one actually uses it to buy stuff.
 You'd be the person who spent 10,000 Bitcoin on two pizzas in 2010 (worth over £200 million today - worst takeaway decision ever).

 Some cryptocurrencies try to be less chaotic.
-"Stablecoins" like Tether are pegged to traditional currencies and supposedly backed by actual reserves.
+"Stable coins" like Tether are pegged to traditional currencies such as the US dollar and supposedly backed by actual reserves.
 Think of them as the sensible friend in a group of party animals.

 So What's Next?